AltraSol/VBA/README.md

 A collection of generic functions and subs for every action I had to implement in VBA more than once.

 Prefix ƒ— denotes a function which has a notable load time or file interactions outside ThisWorkbook.
-Since the intent of the QuickStartVBA module/repo is to quickly port in many *potentially* useful snippets of code to build off of in a more specific secondary module, no functions are by default Private Functions, and this prefix is used instead.
+Since my intended use of the QuickStartVBA module/repo was to quickly port in many potentially useful snippets of code, then build onto a secondary module for a specific use case, I've opted to use this non-common chracter prefix instead of using Private Functions so that functions are available in any module.

 #### Sections
   * [Functions](#functions)